-Screening information for oral and oropharyngeal cancer
+Screening information for oral and oropharyngeal cancers

-Many of the symptoms of oral and oropharyngeal cancer can be caused by other noncancerous health conditions.
+Many of the symptoms of oral or oropharyngeal cancer can be caused by other noncancerous health conditions.
 Therefore, it is important for people to receive regular health and dental care, especially those who routinely drink alcohol, currently use tobacco products, or have used tobacco products in the past.

-People who use alcohol and tobacco should receive a routine evaluation from their dentist and doctor on a regular basis.
+People who use alcohol and tobacco should receive a routine evaluation from their dentist and primary care doctor on a regular basis.
 This is a simple, quick procedure in which the doctor looks in the nose, mouth, and throat for abnormalities and feels for lumps in the neck.
 If anything unusual is found, the doctor will recommend a more extensive examination using 1 or more of the diagnostic procedures mentioned in the Diagnosis section.

 Cancers of the oral cavity and oropharynx have a much better chance of being cured when they are caught early.